ltlkodae/StyleGuide.vim/README.md

 let g:StyleGuideXmlPath = '/user/ltlkodae/.vim/doc/styleguide'
 ```

 _Do not use '~', instead of /user/ltlkodae.
-It would be not work.
+It does not work.
 I do not know the reason_
 _If you know the way to use, please let me know_